 Energy Drink Packaging

 In the infancy phase of caffeinated beverages, it seemed like any packaging would work.
 Reflecting on the silver Xyience cans held by MMA athletes, Spike cans with a straightforward look, and Redline energy drink with its squeezable plastic bottle.
-It seemed like you could package can or bottle packaging would work, as long as it fits the drink cooler organizer.
+It seemed that packaging, canning, or bottling would work, as long as it fits the drink cooler organizer.

-This led to a lot of subjectivity in packaging design.
-Decision makers and designers sitting around the table saying, “Wouldn’t it be cool if we shaped our drink like a dumbbell?”
-Yep, this concept exists but before you get excited and swipe this idea, recognize that if this type of packaging worked, you would already know about it.
+This led to considerable subjectivity in packaging design.
+Decision makers and designers sitting around the table saying, โWouldnโt it be cool if we shaped our drink like a dumbbell?โ Yes, this concept exists, but before you get excited and adopt this idea, recognize that if this type of packaging were effective, you would already be aware of it.

-In today’s competitive climate, packaging must go through a rigorous process to ensure your energy drink design captures the consumers’ attention.
-Not just for a quick glance but to the point of buyer consideration, where they open the door and grab your drink.
+In todayโs competitive climate, packaging must undergo a rigorous process to ensure your energy drink design captures consumersโ attention, not just for a glance but to the point of buyer consideration, where they open the door and grab your drink.

 Messaging That Stands Out